Back-to-School Supply Shopping for Teens

 As I mentioned earlier, while middle schools often still provide supply lists, most high schools do not.
 Why?
 Teachers have individuals requirements and student schedules usually aren’t finalized until a week or 2 before school starts.
-So, the school can’t give you a heads up about what specific supplies your child will need.
+So, the school can’t give you a heads up about what specific supplies you will need.
 However, you can make some assumptions about what to buy.
 (And in case you’re wrong, keep that receipt!!)

 To help you prioritize, I’ve divided the list into 3 categories – must have, should have, and nice to have.
 To make your life even easier, grab my BTS shopping checklist and head to the store!